Wellness, Mental Health, and Crisis Resources

 Offers counseling to youth and adults.
 24 hours/7 days.
-Trained counselors speaking multiple languages.
+Trained counselors speak multiple languages.

 California Youth Crisis Line 1-800-843-5200

-Operates 24 hours a day, 7 days a week as the statewide emergency response system for youth (ages 12-24) and families in crisis.
+It operates 24 hours a day, 7 days a week as the statewide emergency response system for youth (ages 12-24) and families in crises.

 Orange County Crisis Line:

 Didi Hirsch Community Mental Health Services

 www.didihirsch.org 24 Hour Suicide Prevention Crisis Line: 1-(877) 7-CRISIS or 1-(877) 727-4747